Robert-van-Engelen/Forth500/manual.md

 If necessary, the PC-E500(S) recovers from a crash with a soft reset.
 You can recover your work after you saved the Forth500 program state to the E: or F:
-RAM disk from BASIC:

-    > SAVEM "F:FORTH500.BIN",&Bx000,&Byyyy
+RAM disk with the `SAVE` word (see the ["SAVE"](#save) example to define):

+    SAVE F:FORTH500.BIN

-and load it back into memory later with:
+Then load it back into memory later from BASIC in RUN mode:

-    > LOADM "F:FORTH500.BIN",&Bx000
+    > LOADM "F:FORTH500.BIN"
+    > CALL &Bx000

 where Forth500 starts at `&Bx000` (`&B0000` on an expanded machine and `&B9000`
-on an unexpanded machine) and `yyyy` is the value returned by executing in Forth500 `UNUSED HEX.`.
+on an unexpanded machine).
 Note that a hard reset requires allocating memory for Forth500 before you can load it back into memory, see the installation instructions.

 ## Quick Forth tutorial